-In October 2020, our initial stockholders purchased an aggregate of 7,906,250 founder shares for a capital contribution of \$25,000.
+In October 2020, our sponsors purchased an aggregate of 7,906,250 founder shares for a capital contribution of \$25,000.
+In January 2021, our sponsor transferred 25,000 founder shares to each of our initial director nominees.
 The number of founder shares issued was determined based on the expectation that the founder shares would represent 20% of the outstanding shares of common stock upon the completion of this offering (not including the shares of Class A common stock underlying the private placement units).
-If we increase or decrease the size of this offering, we will effect a stock dividend or share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of the outstanding shares of our common stock upon the consummation of this offering (not including the shares of Class A common stock underlying the private placement units).
+If we increase or decrease the size of this offering, we will effect a stock dividend or share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of the outstanding shares of our common stock upon the consummation of this offering (not including the shares of our common stock upon the consummation of this offering in such amount as to maintain the shares of Class A common stock underlying the private placement on this offering in such amount as to maintain the number of founder shares at 20% of the outstanding shares of our common stock upon the consummation of this offering (not including the shares of Class A common stock underlying the private placement units).
 The founder shares will be worthless if we do not complete an initial business combination.